Russians top Biles, Americans in gymnastics qualifying

-Over the course of two hours on Sunday, they kept piling up, chipping away at the aura USA Gymnastics has built over the past decade.
+Over the course of two hours on Sunday, the mistakes – some almost imperceptible, some laid bare for the world to see – kept piling up, chipping away at the aura USA Gymnastics has built over the past decade.
 Not even the greatest of all time was immune to the realities of a sport where perfection is unattainable.

 For 11 years, the Americans flirted with it, at least from a competitive standpoint, flying all over the globe, then flying back home with their suitcases stuffed with gold.